Llama 4 Maverick & Scout - AI Language Models Tool

 Key Features

-- Extreme context support: Scout instruct model up to 10M tokens, Maverick up to 1M.
+- Extreme context windows: Scout instruction-tuned to 10M tokens; Maverick instruction-tuned to 1M tokens.

 Example Usage